NimbusInformatics/bdcat-ingest-prototype/README.md

 ## Input manifest file format

 The input manifest file is a TSV file with the following fields.
-See [sample.multifile.tsv](https://raw.githubusercontent.com/NimbusInformatics/bdcat-ingest-prototype/master/sample.multifile.tsv) for examples:
+See [sample.cloud.long.tsv](sample.cloud.long.tsv) for examples:

 Please see [NIH Interop - Common Attributes](https://docs.google.com/spreadsheets/d/1MxfcWDXhTfFNFKsbRGjGTQkBoTirNktj04lf6L9_jmk/edit#gid=0) for more details about some of the fields.